 A gateway is a hardware and software device that connects two dissimilar systems, such as a LAN and a mainframe.
 In Internet terminology, a gateway is another name for a router.
-Generally a gateway is used as a funnel for all traffic to the Internet wired LAN is called an Infrastructure configuration.
-Infrastructure is applicable to enterprise scale for wireless access to central database, or wireless
+Generally a gateway is used as a funnel for all traffic to the Internet scale for wireless access to central database, or wireless